Malware and Reverse Engineering Conference (MRE-2019)

 - Christian Teutenberg - Threat Research and Intelligence, Security Operation, Telstra

 There are plenty of opportunities for sponsorship support and we welcome interest in sponsorship from the security industry and other partners.
-Please contact Dr Iqbal Gondal, Director ICSL if you are interested in discussing sponsorship opportunities.
+Please contact Professor Iqbal Gondal, Director ICSL if you are interested in discussing sponsorship opportunities.